SeldonIO/seldon-core/doc/source/workflow/install.md

 If you have a Google Cloud Platform account you can install via the [GCP Marketplace](https://console.cloud.google.com/marketplace/details/seldon-portal/seldon-core).

+#### OpenShift

+You can install Seldon Core via OperatorHub on the OpenShift console UI.

-#### AWS MarketPlace
+#### OperatorHub

-If you have a AWS account you can install via the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07KCNBCHV).
-See our [AWS Install Documentation](../reference/aws-mp-install.md).
+You can install Seldon Core from [Operator Hub](https://operatorhub.io/operator/seldon-operator).

 ## Upgrading from Previous Versions